How to Find Your Child’s Ayurvedic Dosha

 The Pitta child can either be the fire in the hearth, warming up the house or the out of control fire that burns down the whole place!
 While under stress, the Pitta child typically gets angry like a bubbling volcano.

 Taste: Avoid spicy or hot food and opt for mild flavors.
 Cool foods, like cucumber, watermelon, avocados, and apples, can help cool down the fiery Pitta.
-She may experience irregular hunger, so don’t always expect her to clear her plate.
+They may experience irregular hunger, so don’t always expect a clean plate.

 Touch and smell: Massage with coconut oil is relaxing for the Pitta child.
 Diffuse calming aromas like lavender, sandalwood, and jasmine around the home.

 Routines: Give Pitta children room in their schedule for scheduled alone and quiet time.
-Meditation is a wonderful tool to calm a Pitta mind, and children as young as 6-7 years old can learn to meditate.
+Meditation is a wonderful tool to calm a Pitta mind.
+Children as young as 6-7 years old can learn to meditate.
 Keep competitive sports or situations to a minimum, which can sometimes be distressing.

 As a stage in life, Kapha is considered the main childhood dosha.
 Kapha children tend to be more stocky in build, slower, very patient, and easy-going.
 When they’re out-of-balance, they can become very stubborn and have difficulty changing their minds.